trueos/pcbsd/src-qt5/docs/using.rst

   default, the first user you create during installation is added to the *wheel* group.
 You can use :ref:`User Manager` to add other users to this group.
 You can change the default :command:`sudo` configuration using the :command:`visudo` command as the superuser.

-* `AESNI <https://en.wikipedia.org/wiki/AES_instruction_set>`_ support is loaded by default for the Intel Core i5/i7 processors that support this encryption set.
+* `:wikipedia:`AES instruction set` (AESNI) support is loaded by default for the Intel Core i5/i7 processors that support this encryption set.
 This support speeds up AES encryption and decryption.

 * **Automatic notification of security advisories:** :ref:`Update Manager` will automatically notify you if an update is available as the result of a